NinjaSiren/Yes-Vehicles-finally/README.md

 - Changed Combat Extended 20x110mm Hispano projectile to explode on impact.
 (Fire in the hole, Boom!)
 - Non-critical bug found when clicking the info of a vehicle.
 - Non-critical bug found when vehicles die and explode.
-- Transferred and updated CE_patches.xml from CombatExtended/Patches folder to Yes, Vehicles, Finally!/Patches (Updated by Hjkma)
+- Transferred and updated CE_patches.xml from CombatExtended/Patches folder to Yes, Vehicles, Finally!/Patches (Updated by Hjkma)*
+- Updated Combat Extended patch to run with or without Combat Extended, thanks to Hjkima.*